-A report is presented to Members on an annual basis detailing compliance with the Council's financial regulations and procurement rules.
+A report is presented to Members on an annual basis detailing compliance with the Council's financial and contract procedure rules.
 In addition, compliance arrangements are subject to ongoing scrutiny by the District Auditor and other external agencies.
 A formal officer group has also been established with a remit to monitor, review and manage the development of the Council's corporate governance arrangements.
-The core group comprises the S151 Officer, the Monitoring Officer and the Chief Internal Auditor.
+The core group comprises the Section 151 Officer, the Monitoring Officer and the Chief Internal Auditor.